TsionWon/Credit_Risk_Analysis/README.md

 Checked for missing values.
 Used appropriate imputation strategies to handle missing data.
 7. Outlier Detection:
-Used box plots to identify and analyze outliers.</p>
+Used box plots to identify and analyze outliers.

 <h2>Task 3 - Feature Engineering</h2>
-<p>Objective: Create new features that can improve the model's performance.
+Objective: Create new features that can improve the model's performance.
 Steps and Findings:
 1. Feature Extraction:
 Extracted relevant features from existing ones.Total Transaction Amount, Average Transaction Amount, Transaction Count, Standard Deviation of Transaction Amounts were calculated for each customer.